felipejoribeiro/this-person-docs/programming/webdev/frontend/react/01_react_introduction.md

 ```
 With is just the same function saw before, but here it encapsulate all page creating what is known as a `React app`.
 The element where `React` renders itself is on the pages `root` component.
 So the frame work occupies the complete page.

 Is worth mentioning that the `App` component is imported too from other `javascript` code.
 It's another react component in a structure known as `component composition`.
+This is important as enable us to scatter our code through out various files and this is a relief in comparisson with `HTML` for example.

 And last, but not least, here we import the `React` libraries in the javascript code as in this case we installed those locally with `npm`.
 In this case they will be sent with the page to the client.
 And even when you create an app with `create-react-app`, the html page will be created as well with the following: